Suchada-pae/my-first-project/README.md

 ##### - The list of the Script news:

-This part is all about The Script news.
-As mentioned above, some news are the latest and some would be from last year.
+This part is about The Script news.
+As mentioned above, some news are the latest and some was from last year.
-However,
+However, the content is still interesting for all the users.

  HTML: